nikhilmacharla/de-labs/README.md

 # Data Engineering Labs

+## Bootcamp

+At the moment, **Data Engineering Bootcamp 2023 S1** is active.

+Follow these instructions to join bootcamp:

+1. Raise a git issue and add label `join-bootcamp-2023s1`
+1. Wait for 24-hours, you will be added to the git project

+How to start your training once you joined:

+1. Pick a lab from the list (available in next section)
+1. Create a User story out of it
+1. Join the daily scrum call [here](https://meet.google.com/onf-iobd-vvg) (15-min Mon-Fri 10:30 PM EST)
+1. Based on your updates, your story will be progressed and training meetings will be scheduled if required

+Note: It is an agile format

+Training style:

+1. No docker-based setups: We will not be using Docker to setup tools initially, prefer setup things from scratch and then use dockers to automate the processes

 ## Labs

 1. [Setup Airflow](./assets/lab-1-setup-airflow.md): Install Airflow in MacOS/Unix on Local/AWS/GCP - `airflow`, `docker`, `ec2`, `ecs`, `composer`, `mwaa`